-Tourism:
+19. Tourism:

-Stone is winner of nine consecutive gold medals, awarded to the town by the Royal Horticultural Society's Heart of England in Bloom.
-Stone is an attractive visitor destination and all efforts should be made by local authorities to provide affordable long stay and short stay parking, upgrade street furniture and maintain the canal and riverside walks.

-Stone is a popular canal and market town, with good road, rail and canal links, close to many great tourist attractions such as Trentham Estate, Alton Towers and Wedgwood Pottery, all easily accessible from the town.
-Promotion of Stone's close proximity to these destinations should be maximised to encourage the passing tourism trade.

-Stone has a great reputation for its festivals and street parties and every effort must be made to improve the marketing and promotion of events such as:

-- Weekly Town Market.

-- Monthly Farmers' Market and Craft Market.

-- June: the week long Summer Festival.

-- July: Music Festival (Market Square).

-- October: Stone Food and Drink Festival, one of the Midlands' biggest and busiest food festivals attracting thousands of visitors to the town.

-- November: Christmas Lights Switch On with a spectacular display of Christmas trees and lights, late night shopping, and fun fair.
+- 19.1 Stone is winner of nine consecutive gold medals, awarded to the town by the Royal Horticultural Society's Heart of England in Bloom.
+Stone is an attractive visitor destination and all efforts should be made by local authorities to provide affordable long stay and short stay parking, upgrade street furniture and maintain the canal and riverside walks - 19.2 Stone is a popular canal and market town, with good road, rail and canal links, close to many great tourist attractions such as Trentham Estate, Alton Towers and Wedgwood Pottery, all easily accessible from the town.
+Promotion of Stone's close proximity to these destinations should be maximised to encourage the passing tourism trade. - 19.3 Stone has a great reputation for its festivals and street parties and every effort must be made to improve the marketing and promotion of events such as: - Weekly Town Market. - Monthly Farmers' Market and Craft Market. - June: the week long Summer Festival. - July: Music Festival (Market Square). - October: Stone Food and Drink Festival, one of the Midlands' biggest and busiest food festivals attracting thousands of visitors to the town. - November: Christmas Lights Switch On with a spectacular display of Christmas trees and lights, late night shopping, and fun fair

-- November: the annual bonfire held on Westbridge Park. - All year round Stone in Bloom.

-Events attract visitors who have the maximum effect in boosting the local economy by enjoying the hotels, bed and breakfasts, unique independent High Street shops, restaurants and the Real Ale Trail pubs.
+- November: the annual bonfire held on Westbridge Park. - All year round Stone in Bloom. - 19.4 Events attract visitors who have the maximum effect in boosting the local economy by enjoying the hotels, bed and breakfasts, unique independent High Street shops, restaurants and the Real Ale Trail pubs.
 The canal particularly attracts visitors to Stone from a wider area, and more moorings are essential to encourage longer stays in the town.
 Tourists who are looking for a more serious experience can trace the old market town history back to medieval times.
 St Michael's and St Wulfad's Church has a 12th century seal matrix of Stone Priory permanently on display.
-The seal attracts tourists from the UK and many parts of the world.

-Also within the town boundary lies the lower section of the Moddershall Valley Conservation Area, which contains two out of an original ten watermills along the whole valley, which ground flint and bone to supply the developing, and eventually, very successful pottery industry in Stoke on Trent.
-Consequently there is potential to promote them as a further tourist attraction.
+The seal attracts tourists from the UK and many parts of the world. - 19.5 Also within the town boundary lies the lower section of the Moddershall Valley Conservation Area, which contains two out of an original ten watermills along the whole valley, which ground flint and bone to supply the developing, and eventually, very successful pottery industry in Stoke on Trent.
+Consequently there is potential to promote them as a further tourist attraction. - 19.6 Stone has an established tourism base during the specific season of June to November.
+This has yet to be complimented with 'off season' activities.